celestiaorg/CIPs/cips/cip-6-second-blocks.md

 ## Security Considerations

-The security considerations for this change are minimal, as the reduction in block time does not introduce any new security risks to the network.
-However, participants should be aware of the faster block time and ensure that their systems are capable of handling the increased throughput.
+While the reduction in block time itself does not introduce significant new security risks to the network, there are important considerations:

+1. Participants should ensure that their systems are capable of handling the increased throughput from faster block times.
+1. The increase of `ttl-num-blocks` from 5 to 12 is crucial for maintaining the security and efficiency of the mempool:
+    1. It prevents premature removal of valid transactions, reducing the risk of unintended exclusion from blocks.
+    1. Without this adjustment, transactions would be pruned from the mempool after only 30 seconds, potentially leading to increased transaction failures and a poor user experience.
+1. Validators and node operators must update their configurations to reflect the new `ttl-num-blocks` value to maintain network consistency and security.

+These changes require careful implementation and testing to ensure network stability during and after the transition.

 ## Copyright